 This study explored worries and fears about COVID-19 among three groups of people: those who do not use substances, people who were substance users before the pandemic, and people who started to use substances during the pandemic.

 The substances in question included alcohol, cigarettes, cannabis, e-cigarettes, stimulants, opioids, and other drugs.
-According to the National Institute of Drug Abuse, these are among the most commonly used substances in the U.S.
+According to the

 In total, 160 people took part in the online study between April and May 2020.